 The simple question to this is yes, but there are things you need to consider and take into account and don’t expect to be a millionaire.

-Making money with beach metal detecting can be fairly straightforward (at times) if you put in the time, have a decent metal detector that can handle the wet salt sand, and learn to understand the beaches you are going to metal detect on.
+Making money metal detecting on the beach can be fairly straightforward (at times).
+If you put in the time, have a decent metal detector that can handle the wet salt sand, and learn to understand the beaches you are going to metal detect on, money can be made.

 Look for heavy objects – fishing weights could mean gold on the beach!

 You know what it’s like when you’re our beach metal detecting and finding those old fishing weights time after time.
 It can be a drag and when I first started metal detecting on the beach I used to get frustrated and move on from areas where I kept picking out these fishing weights.

 Learn form my mistake a see why finding those heavy fishing weights is a good thing!

 You never really know what you are walking over when you’re on the beach in the summer and some of my beach metal detector finds back this up, take a look below!
 I often go metal detecting on the beach in the winter, at the same location I take the children during the summer, and I’m always stunned as to what comes out of the sand.

 Beach metal detecting can be fun and very lucrative as I have certainly found out over the years.
 It’s amazing what you can find and you just never know what’s down there.
 Most of the time it’s trash and modern coins but sometimes you strike it lucky and find some great stuff.
 The two finds in the videos above where found a few years ago during major storms and really made my day, but I wasn’t prepared for some of the reactions to follow. . . .

 It never seems to amaze me as to some of the metal detecting stories and articles you can come across.
 One of the most recent articles that caught my eye was the German artist that had apparently buried £10.000 worth of small gold bars on a beach in Folestone in Kent, England.